Knaeckebrothero/Advanced-LLM-Chat/README.md

 ## Usage

-### Chat Interface
+### Waste Disposal Queries

-#### Text Messages
+#### Text Queries
-- Type messages in the input field and press Enter or click Send
+- Type your waste disposal question (e.g., "Where do I dispose of batteries?")
+- Receive immediate guidance on proper disposal methods and locations
-- Messages are automatically saved to IndexedDB and synced with backend
+- All queries are saved for offline reference
-- Edit or delete messages using the message menu
+- Edit or refine your questions for better responses
-- Regenerate AI responses with the regenerate button

-#### Voice Recording
+#### Voice Queries
+- **Ask Verbally**: "How do I dispose of chemical waste from the lab?"
 - **Hold-to-Record**: Press and hold the microphone button
 - **Tap-to-Record**: Single tap to start, tap again to stop
-- Real-time audio waveform visualization during recording
-- Voice messages include duration and optional transcripts
+- Voice queries are transcribed and processed for waste guidance
-- Audio stored as base64 for offline playback

-#### File Uploads
+- Previous voice queries available offline

+#### Visual Waste Identification
+- **Take Photo**: Capture unknown waste items with your camera
+- **Upload Image**: Select existing photos of waste items
-- **Drag & Drop**: Drop files directly onto the chat interface
+- **Drag & Drop**: Drop waste item images for quick identification
-- **File Button**: Click to select files from your device
-- **Camera**: Take photos directly (mobile and desktop)
-- **Image Preview**: Click images to view full-screen
+- **Get Classification**: Receive disposal guidance based on visual analysis
-- Files are queued when offline and uploaded when connected
+- Images are processed when connection is available
 - Maximum file size: 10MB

 ### Navigation

 Use the bottom status bar to navigate between:
-- **Chat**: Main conversation interface
+- **Chat**: Main waste disposal query interface
-- **Metrics**: Analytics and usage statistics
+- **Metrics**: Campus waste disposal statistics and trends
-- **Settings**: User preferences and configuration
+- **Settings**: Language preferences and notification settings

 ### Conversation Management
 - **Sidebar**: Access all conversations, grouped by date